Genivia/RE-flex/doc/index.md

         << std::endl;
 ~~~

-The Boost.Regex library also supports group captures.
-It als supports partial
+The PCRE2 and Boost.Regex libraries also support group captures and partial
-matches, but that feature appears to be broken, so all input must be buffered:
+matches, but that feature appears to be broken with Boost.Regex, so all input
+must be buffered when Boost.Regex is used:

 ~~~{.cpp}
     #include <reflex/boostmatcher.h>